Emi Irifune - Bark Weaver & Object Maker

 Objects That Grow With You

-Her work spans bags, daily tools, and jewelry — earrings, necklaces, brooches — each piece sharing the same essential character: made to be held, made to be used, and made to become more beautiful with every passing year.
+Her work spans bags, bento boxes, trays, daily tools, and jewelry — earrings, necklaces, brooches — each piece sharing the same essential character: made to be held, made to be used, and made to become more beautiful with every passing year.
+This is the heart of what she believes.
+That her work is not finished when it leaves her hands.
+That it is, in the truest sense, just beginning.

 Bark responds to the world.
 To touch.
 To light.
 To time.
 To the particular life of the person who carries it.
-Over years of use, a bark bag develops a patina entirely its own — shaped by its owner's days, by the things it has carried, by the seasons it has passed through together with a human life.
+Over years of use, a bark bag develops a patina entirely its own — shaped by its owner's days, by the things it has carried, by the seasons it has passed through alongside a human life.

 This is not craft.
 This is an ecology of care.